10 Things I Have Learnt Living In Punjab

 2. There Are No Road Rules

 You don't even need to visit India to know that they have no road rules.
-It's every man to himself.
+It's every man for himself.
 Even after six months in India I am still not used to their driving.
 The 10 hour long drive from Delhi to my in laws house was an experience in itself.
 Everyone shares the road from cattle, dogs, goats, tractors, trucks, cars, bikes, bicycles and even pedestrians.
-Expect to exit the car with whiplash as drivers tend to weave in and out of traffic.
-If you are in the way expect to have a horn blasted at you.
+Expect to exit the car with whiplash as drivers tend to weave in and out of traffic, braking and accelerating intermittently.
+If you are in the way or driving too slow then expect to have a horn blasted at you.
 Drivers also use their horn to indicate.
 So traffic in India is just a constant stream of horns blaring.

 3. Women Cannot Smile At Strange Men

-It might seem the polite thing to do by smiling and being friendly to strangers, however if you are a woman and should do so to Indian men they take this as a sign you are interested in them.
-This is all thanks to the Hollywood depiction of women in pornography.
-Most men have only ever seen a white woman in a pornographic film or Hollywood movie and as such assume this is how all white women are.
+It might seem the polite thing to do by smiling and being friendly to strangers, however if you aren't a local and a woman and should do so to Indian men they take this as a sign you are interested in them.
+Most men have only ever seen a white woman in a Hollywood movie and as such assume that all Caucasian women act sexually.
 So should you take more than one glance at a man you will most likely find they will eagerly smile back.

-Don't be surprised if they then try to grab your behind or make physical contact with you in some way.
-Even without making any eye contact in smaller towns you will probably have men attempting to grope you from any direction.
+But if you happen to be in a rural town, then don't be surprised if they then try to grope you or make some form of physical contact.
+Unfortunately you don't even need to always make eye contact for some men in rural towns to simply just grope you randomly.
 So keep those smiles for your husband and always go out in public with others if you want to avoid embarrassment or potentially worse.
 Even at weddings with friends & family around I had men try to grope me much to the bride & groom's embarrassment.
 So you will find that even if men know better they will use any excuse to act like a sleaze.

 4. Accept What You Cannot Change

 After they paid for my flights it took the travel agent over a month to email me an itinerary.
-I discovered alas he had misspelt my name with three errors.
+I discovered that alas he had misspelt my name with three errors.
 Furthermore the information was illegible as he merely copied and pasted the data into an email rather than attach a PDF document.
-It took another month to finally receive a legible PDF copy only to find he had not listed whether the flights were morning or evening.
-I never received that information from him and had to google it.
+It took another month to finally receive a legible PDF copy only to find he had not listed whether the flights were morning or evening, and 24 hour time wasn't used.
+I never received that information from him and had to google it in the end.
 He also never rectified my name on my tickets as he simply said it will be fine don't worry it is only a few mistakes.

-Imagine if that was how we did business in Australia customer's would be furious and simply go elsewhere.
+Imagine if that was how we did business in Australia, customer's would be furious and simply go elsewhere.
 But the issue with India is there simply is nowhere else to go.
 So life goes on as it is.
 Luckily I made my flights, however it was a huge drama at the airport and not something I wish to go through again.
-I was running late to board at every airport.
-I was questioned at every security gate.
+I was running late to board at every airport as I was stopped and questioned at every security gate.
 If he had managed to do his job right in the first instance it would have been a pleasant journey.
-This is what daily life is like in India.
-So if you do not accept it you will give yourself a stress ulcer.
+This is what daily life is like in India, so if you do not accept it you will give yourself a stress ulcer.

 There will be many more aspects of Indian life that will give you stress ulcers so just remember, 'This Is India' and go with the flow!